cyberbotics/webots-doc/reference/positionsensor.md

 Depending on the [Joint](joint.md) type, it will measure the angular position in radians or the linear position in meters.

 ### Field Summary

+- `resolution`: This field allows to define the standard deviation of the Gaussian noise added to the sensor output.

 - `resolution`: This field allows to define the resolution of the sensor, the resolution is the smallest change that it is able to measure.
 Setting this field to -1 (default) means that the sensor has an 'infinite' resolution (it can measure any infinitesimal change).